-As a young, highly sensitive woman, photographer Tessa Ruger (b.
+As a young, highly sensitive woman, visual artist Tessa Ruger (b.
 1996) is always seeking balance and structure in her personal life.
 Daily life often resonates with her in an intense manner, especially in a city like Amsterdam – her place of residence.
 With her camera she illustrates a world where calmness and stillness are prominent.
 A world that appears almost paradoxical to how the external world impacts her.

 Photography for her, is a way to filter life rather than it is an outlet.
 After a period of reflection – she has realized that the ultimate destination of the journey she embarks upon during her time on earth is not external, but in fact, lies within herself.
 Her camera serves as a vehicle to come as close as possible to her true self.